billiegoose/isomorphic-textencoder/README.md

 # isomorphic-textencoder
 encode/decode Uint8Arrays to strings

-To perform UTF8 conversion in the browser it uses the native TextEncoder.
-In Node it uses native Buffer methods.
 This is just a thin wrapper that provides an isomorphic API.
+- To perform UTF8 conversion in the browser it uses the native TextEncoder.
+  - It includes a polyfill so IE11 / Edge aren't left out.
+- In Node it uses native Buffer methods.

 ## Installation